There are more than 24,000 schools in England. Within the state-funded sector, all Catholic schools are either voluntary aided schools or academies.

 How are Catholic schools and academies accountable?

-Catholic schools and academies have the same accountability to the local authority/Department for Education/Welsh Government as community schools.
+Catholic schools and academies have the same accountability to the local authority/Department for Education/Welsh Government as non-Catholic schools and academies.
 In addition to this, they are also subject to an extra inspection regime to provide accountability to their diocesan bishop that high academic standards and the Catholic life of the school are maintained.

 Who funds Catholic schools?

 The school buildings and land of Catholic schools are owned by the Catholic Church.
 The Church provides these premises, at no charge, to enable the state to fulfil its obligation to provide education for the population.
 The day to day running costs of Catholic schools are funded by the state in the same way that all schools are funded (either through local authority or DfE funding agreements).
-The Church covers 10% of the capital costs for the maintenance of the premises.
+The Church covers 10% of the capital costs for the maintenance of the premises in all voluntary aided schools.

-Through this arrangement the Catholic Church saves the taxpayer tens of millions of pounds a year through the maintenance of school land and buildings.
+Through this arrangement the Catholic Church saves the taxpayer tens of millions of pounds a year.

 Do you have to be Catholic to teach in a Catholic school?